 6:25: Conventional parking lots can hold approximately 6x as many PUMAs as regular cars, increasing space efficiency and maneuverability.
 AAA ranks total ownership and operating costs for a midsize sedan at $8273; Manhattan commuters face parking and toll charges of up to $8,000 per year.

 6:29: Autonomous operation mode may preserve mobility for elderly drivers.
 By-wire technology allows for either the preservation of conventional steering wheel and pedal controls, as well as other control configurations customized or repositioned to accommodate drivers’ needs.
+This is an essential component nowadays, especially as people with mobility issues want to have more freedom to move around, whether that be in their home or out and about using companies like Mobility Plus in Denver, CO, or vehicle services like these.

 6:35: Borroni-Bird says the PUMA is more fun to drive than conventional “Neighborhood Electric Vehicles” in urban areas because of its maneuverability.
 It can also be “packed” at train stations or mass transit lots.
 Value propositions compared to an electric scooter: more expensive, but weather-resistant.